 Care is not an ‘add on’ at a Ryman village, it is built into the fabric of our villages from the very beginning.
 It’s comforting for couples and friends to know they can still be near each other even if their health needs are different.

-Logan Campbell Village is one of over 80 percent of Ryman villages that have been awarded 4-year certification by the Ministry of Health.
-It’s recognised as the ‘gold star’ standard in care.
+Logan Campbell Village is one of over 90 percent of established Ryman villages that have been awarded 4-year certification by the Ministry of Health.
+It’s recognised as the ‘gold standard’ in care.

 If you would like more information our village manager will be happy to help.